peopledoc/vault-cli/docs/howto/templated_secrets.rst

 this and will evaluate the rest of the value as a Jinja2 template.

 The template context includes a ``vault(path: str)`` function that returns the secret object stored at path.
-Indivial values can be accessed by simply reading attributes on the secret object:
+Individual values can be accessed by simply reading attributes on the secret object:

 .. code:: console